How can we help you today?

 Type above and press Enter to search.
 Press Esc to cancel.

-Home Blog Domains & Hosting What is Domain Privacy + Protection and Why Do I Need It?
+Home Blog Domains & Hosting What is Domain Privacy + Protection and why do you need it

 ,

-What is Domain Privacy + Protection and Why Do I Need It?
+What is Domain Privacy + Protection and why do you need it

 Key takeaways:

-• Domain Privacy + Protection hides your personal information in the public WHOIS database to keep it away from public view.
+• Domain Privacy + Protection hides your personal information from public view in the WHOIS database.

-• Data has become increasingly valuable, and cybercriminals are now actively searching for it with malicious intent.
+• Data has become increasingly valuable, and cybercriminals are actively seeking it with malicious intent.

-• Hackers often exploit the public WHOIS database to find company data, but you can block this with domain privacy protection.
+• Hackers often exploit the public WHOIS records to find company data, but you can block this with domain privacy protection.

-When you register a domain name for your website, your personal contact details are published in the public WHOIS database; the Internet Corporation for Assigned Names and Numbers (ICANN) is responsible for this.
+When you register a domain name for your website, your personal contact details are collected and may be partially visible in the WHOIS database; the Internet Corporation for Assigned Names and Numbers (ICANN) is responsible for this.
 Anyone can look up your details by then, and you become open to potential spam and cyberattacks.
+Given how your contact details are publicly accessible, what is domain privacy doing for you?

-But with Domain Privacy + Protection, you can keep your sensitive information out of public view.
+With Domain Privacy + Protection, you can keep your sensitive information out of public domain records.
 Instead of showing your real details, it replaces your data with proxy records, effectively protecting you from malicious elements.

 An image comparing an unprotected domain to another that has Domain Privacy + Protection